Pasadena Child Support Attorney

 - HN stands for "high net," or the monthly disposable income of the higher-earning spouse.

 - H% is the estimated amount of time the higher-earning spouse will have physical custody of the child.

 - TN is the total net monthly disposable income of both parents.

-While the formula used to calculate child support in California is complex, the outcome is often fairly intuitive.
+While the formula used to calculate child support in Pasadena, California is complex, the outcome is often fairly intuitive.
 For example, whichever parent has less physical custody usually pays more in child support, especially if they're the higher-earning spouse.

 Certain case-specific circumstances—like a child with special medical needs, a parent with an unusually high net income, or a parent with a history of child abuse—can all be complicating factors that affect the outcome of the child support judgment.